Everything you need to know when buying tickets for GOT7.

 Before we give you the first tip, we have to be fair.
 When more people want to go to an event than there are tickets, some people will be left disappointed.
 That’s a fact and something to take into account.
 But with the right preparation you can prevent a lot of stress and questions.
-With the tips for ordering tickets below, you’re at least as prepared as possible.
+In this article, we’ll provide you with tips for when ordering those precious tickets.

 Step 1.
 Preparation

 Make sure that you already have an account at Ticketmaster.nl.
 You can do this easily through this link.
 By already providing us with your personal details, you can save a lot of time during the ordering process.
 Already have an account?
 Make sure you’re logged in, as this also saves time.

 Knowledge is power, as they say.
 If you’re subscribed to our weekly newsletter, you’ll never miss announcements of shows, big and small.
 You can subscribe to our newsletter via your account.
 Is your favorite artist coming to a town near you?
 Immediately look on the website of this artist or the promotor of the event to see if there is a presale.
 More and more artists and promotors are trying to give a select group of fans a head start on ticket sales!
 Try to read everything there is to find about the event you want to go to and the corresponding ticket sale.
 We inform our followers through this blog, our Facebook and Twitter accounts, and an always up to date FAQ on our website.

 The moment of truth: the day of the ticket sale is here.
 You’re probably up early, because you absolutely don’t want to miss out.
 But does it help to be at our website really early?
 No, but you can prepare yourself by already logging in to your account.
 When a ticket sale starts at, for example, 10 am, there could already be a lot of people at our website.
 To regulate this crowd, everyone will be placed in a ‘waiting room’.
 On 10 am sharp, the virtual gates will open and everyone will get a random place in the queue.